MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Evaluation Results

-In the black-box attack scenario, we train a substitute model as discussed in Section~\ref{sec:experimentsetup}.
+For the black-box attack scenario where the attackers can access only the target model output, we first train a substitute model with synthetic inputs selected by a Jacobian-based heuristic~\cite{Nicolas2017Practical} to approximate the target model's decision boundaries.
+We use 150 hold-out images from the test set and run 5 Jacobian-based augmentation epochs, and set the augmentation parameter $\lambda$ = 0.1.
+All of these parameters are default values.
+Then we apply white-box attacks on the substitute model to generate adversarial examples and evaluate the target model on those examples.

 Table~\ref{tbl:whiteblackresult} shows that \toolName still achieves higher adversarial accuracy than the target model in the black-box attack scenario except when C\&W and CIFAR-10 are used.
 Reasons that our defense does not substantially improve the target model in the black-box attack scenario might be the transferability property of adversarial examples or the fact that black-box attack approaches are not powerful enough to reveal weakness in the target model.

-Table~\ref{tbl:whiteblackresult} summarizes the performance of \toolName in both white-box and black-box attack scenarios.
-The results shown in the table suggest that our \toolName approach is effective in both black-box and white-box scenarios.